ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

 The {{site.data.keyword.vpx_full}} is a dedicated virtual software appliance that provides load balancing on both the public and private IBM© Cloud network.
 {: shortdesc}

-Deploying a {{site.data.keyword.vpx_full}} in your IBM Cloud solution accelerates web application delivery, boosts performance, and ensures that your cloud applications and services stay optimized, available, and secure.
+Deploying a {{site.data.keyword.vpx_full}} in your IBM Cloud solution accelerates web application delivery, boosts performance, and helps ensure that your cloud applications and services stay optimized, available, and secure.
 If you have challenging workloads, such as gaming, big data and analytics, or private clouds, the {{site.data.keyword.vpx_full}} can help you deliver your solution when, where, and how your users need it most.

 ## Features
 {: #features}

-* The only product that can load balance traffic on both the public and private network
+* The only product that can balance the traffic load on both the public and private network
 * Management that uses GUI (Graphical User Interface) or CLI (Command Line Interface)
 * Many different types of traffic distribution, including:
    * Least Connections